bubunyo/git-rbs/README.md

-# `rbs` - A recent branch selector for git
+# `git-rbs` - A recent branch selector for git

-Type `rbs` to see your latest local git branches, use you arrow keys to select a branch, hit enter to switch branches
+Type `git r` to see your latest local git branches, use you arrow keys to select a branch, hit enter to switch branches

 ## Prerequisites